History of the Mass Rapid Transit (Singapore)

 Map of the MRT system during the late 1980s to early 1990s; the Branch Line would merge with the NSL after the completion of the Woodlands Extension in 1996.

-The C151 train, introduced in 1987, was the first-generation electric multiple unit (EMU) rolling stock used on the MRT network; decommissioning process of this rolling stock has begun since 2020 to be superseded by the R151 on both EWL and the NSL.
+The C151 train, introduced in 1987, was the first-generation electric multiple unit (EMU) rolling stock used on the MRT network.
+It was fully decommissioned in 2025.

-The history of the Mass Rapid Transit (MRT) system of Singapore commenced with its planning in the 1960s, which finally led to its opening in 1987 with the launch of a 6 km section of the North–South Line (NSL) from Yio Chu Kang to Toa Payoh.
+Planning on the Mass Rapid Transit (MRT) system of Singapore began in 1960s, which finally led to its opening in 1987 with the launch of a 6 km section of the North–South Line (NSL) from Yio Chu Kang to Toa Payoh.
 Since its inception, the rapid transit system has played a crucial role in the public transportation network and the wider development of the country as a whole, providing a fast and efficient means of transportation for millions of Singaporeans daily.

 At the time, it was the largest infrastructure project undertaken by the country during its early days of independence, and when completed was the first such metro system in Southeast Asia.
 The only choices of public transport available in Singapore during the 1960s were buses, taxis and trishaws and the lack of seamless connectivity of the public transport system resulted in long and inconvenient journeys throughout the country.
 The idea for a rapid transit system in Singapore was first mooted in the late 1960s.
 The government recognised the need for a comprehensive public transportation system to accommodate the country's growing population.
 Debates and feasibility studies were carried out throughout the 1970s and 1980s.

 In 1982, the MRT was greenlit and the government established the Mass Rapid Transit Corporation (MRTC) to oversee the construction and operation of the MRT system.
 The construction of the MRT system, which began in 1983, was a massive undertaking.
 The first section, known as the North–South Line (NSL), began construction in 1983.
 The line opened in stages, with the first section from Yio Chu Kang to Toa Payoh commencing operation on 7 November 1987.